 Best ways to prepare digestive herbal tea

 As a clinical herbalist, I use and recommend traditional methods of herbal tea preparation.
-A few examples would be infusions and decoctions with organic fresh or dried loose herbs, which are often less chemically treated/processed and more potent compared to commercial tea bag alternatives.
+A few examples would be traditional tea infusions and decoctions with organic fresh or dried loose herbs, which are often less chemically treated/processed and more potent compared to commercial tea bag alternatives.

 - Commercial tea is lovely for enjoyment and ritual, but it doesn’t always offer the same degree of health benefits compared to traditional preparations, based on many clinical studies.
 (Not always the case, but if you’ve tried commercially prepared teas for digestion in the past and they didn’t “work”, that might be one reason!)